markh-de/KiVar/README.md

 Once all relevant components are equipped with their variation rules, KiVar allows the selection of variation choices using either an easy-to-use dialog interface (when using the Action Plugin) or a command-line interface (when using the CLI app) and takes care of the automatic analysis and assignment of the corresponding component values, fields, attributes and features.

 The following sections describe the process of configuring your schematic or board and - after that - selecting a variation configuration from the previously configured variation choices.
+Examples are given where appropriate.

 ### Component Variation Setup